gernotstarke/PDFminion/docs/_pages/index.md

 <h4><i class="fab fa-apple"></i> MacOS</h4>
 <p>How to install on MacOS</p>
 PDFminion will be installable with [Homebrew](https://brew.sh), the package manager for MacOS.
-But currently, this simple installation method is not available...
+But currently, this installation method is not available...

 </div>

 <div class="box box--primary box-third" markdown="1">
 <h4><i class="fab fa-windows"></i> Windows</h4>
 <p>How to install on Windows</p>
-PDFminion will be installable with [Homebrew](https://brew.sh), the package manager for MacOS.
+PDFminion will be installable with [Chocolatey](https://chocolatey.org/), the package manager for Windows.
-But currently, this simple installation method is not available...
+But currently, this installation method is not available...
 </div>

 <div class="box box--primary box-third" markdown="1">
 <h4><i class="fab fa-linux"></i> Linux</h4>
 <p>How to install on Linux</p>
-PDFminion will be installable with [Homebrew](https://brew.sh), the package manager for MacOS.
+PDFminion will be installable with [Snapcraft](https://snapcraft.io/snapcraft), the package manager for Linux, that works for most distributions.
-But currently, this simple installation method is not available...
+But currently, this installation method is not available...
 </div>

 </div>